leslie255/garbagec/README.md

 **Tracing GC (a.k.a.
 Mark & Sweep GC) implemented in C**

-It is designed for a possible future programming language project, not use within C projects.
+It is designed for a runtime of a possible future programming language project, not use within C projects.

 ## Demo 1.
 Without circle referencing: